pd-projects/hugo-puredata.info/content/objects/route.md

 description: route messages according to first element
 categories:
 - object
+pdcategory: General
 last_update: '0.43'
 see_also:
 - select
 arguments:
+- type: list
-  list: of floats or symbols to route to to (default 0).
+  description: of floats or symbols to route to to (default 0).
 inlets:
   1st:
     anything: any message to route according to the first element.